Berghotel Schatzalp: History

-The Schatzalp/Strela ski area temporarily closed down in 2002 as it was no longer profitable, though the funicular and the two toboggan runs remained in operation.
+The Schatzalp/Strela ski area was temporarily closed down in 2002 as it was no longer profitable, though the funicular and the two toboggan runs remained in operation.
 One chairlift and one ski lift have been in operation again since the 2009/2010 season, when a decelerated skiing area was created.
 The second ski lift and the connecting lift to Parsenn remain closed.

 On the opening day of the World Economic Forum Annual Meeting in January 2023, some 50 leaders including Klaus Schwab, head of the WEF, Antonio Neri, the CEO of Hewlett-Packard, US senators Joe Manchin, Chris Coons and Kyrsten Sinema and Georgia governor Brian Kemp, met together for a private lunch in the Bell Epoque restaurant of the hotel.